Back to blogHow to Turn Your Jobber Service Areas Into Automatic Booking Routing

-How to Import Jobber Service Areas Into a Territory Routing System
+How to Turn Your Jobber Service Areas Into Automatic Booking Routing

 What Jobber Service Areas Actually Give You (And What They Don't)

 Jobber lets you define service areas per tech — typically by city, county, or a drawn radius.
-That data lives in your Jobber account and drives a lot of your operational logic: which jobs appear on which tech's schedule, what work order gets created, how invoicing is tracked.
+That data drives a lot of your operational logic: which jobs appear on which tech's schedule, what work order gets created, how invoicing is tracked.

-What Jobber doesn't do is intercept an inbound booking request and automatically ask "which tech covers this address?"
+What Jobber doesn't do is intercept an inbound booking request and automatically assign it to the tech who covers that address.
 That handoff — from prospect entering an address to the right tech's calendar getting blocked — requires a layer Jobber wasn't built for.
 It's not a criticism; Jobber is excellent job management software.
-But if you're growing your inbound volume, or if techs are still driving past each other's jobs because dispatch is ad hoc, you need territory-aware scheduling sitting in front of Jobber, not alongside it.
+But if you're growing inbound volume, or techs are still driving past each other's jobs because dispatch is ad hoc, you need territory-aware scheduling sitting in front of Jobber, not alongside it.
 (See our breakdown of what Jobber scheduling does and what's still missing for the full picture.)

-How to Import Your Jobber Service Areas Into Cartoply
+How to Rebuild Your Jobber Service Areas as Routing Territories

-- Connect your Jobber account — go to Cartoply Settings → Integrations → Jobber and authorize the OAuth connection.
+4. Connect your Jobber account — go to Settings → Integrations → Jobber and authorize the OAuth connection.
+This is what makes confirmed bookings create Jobber Requests automatically.
 Takes about 60 seconds.

-- Enable auto-routing on your booking link — turn on territory-aware routing so that when a prospect enters their address, Cartoply resolves the correct tech and only shows that tech's available slots.
+5. Enable auto-routing on your booking link — turn on territory-aware routing so that when a prospect enters their address, the right tech is resolved and only that tech's available slots are shown.

-The whole process takes 10–15 minutes if your Jobber service areas are already clean.
-If they're not — overlapping zones, techs covering each other's territory informally — budget another 20–30 minutes to tighten the boundaries before you go live.
+The whole process takes about 15 minutes if your Jobber service areas are already clean.
+If they're not — overlapping zones, techs covering each other's territory informally — budget another 20–30 minutes to tighten the boundaries first.
 It's worth doing right once rather than debugging misfired bookings later.

 What Happens After a Booking Comes In